onflow/docs/docs/evm/Tools/faucets.md

 FlowEVM supports developers with a testnet faucet, facilitating the testing and development of smart contracts in a risk-free environment.
 Access the testnet faucet at: [FlowEVM Testnet Faucet](https://testnet-faucet.onflow.org/)

-## Crescendo Network
+## Previewnet

-The Crescendo network, part of the Flow ecosystem, also offers a faucet for developers.
-Access the Crescendo faucet at: [Crescendo Network Faucet](https://crescendo-faucet.onflow.org/)
+The Crescendo Previewnet network, part of the Flow ecosystem, also offers a faucet for developers.
+Access the Crescendo Previewnet faucet at: [Previewnet Faucet](https://previewnet-faucet.onflow.org/)

 ## Mainnet